Klim Shipenko

 Klim Alekseevich Shipenko (Клим Алексеевич Шипенко; born 16 June 1983) is a Russian film director, screenwriter, cinematographer, actor, producer, and cosmonaut.

-Biography

 Early life

-Shipenko was born in Moscow, Russian SFSR, Soviet Union (now Russia).
+Shipenko was born in Moscow, Russian SFSR, Soviet Union.
 In 2002, he entered the California State University at Northridge (Film Production Department).
 He worked as an intern on the set of the film Something's Gotta Give by Nancy Meyers.
 He filmed the diploma film as a cameraman and studied at the Sal Dano Professional Actors Workshop.

 In 2004, he returned to Moscow.
 For a short time, he worked on Channel One and was the director of the Plantain program about cars.

 Career

 In 2006, Shipenko made his debut as a director with the short film White Night.
 In 2009, his first full-length work, Unforgiven, was released.
 The film was shown at the Kinotavr film festival.
 A year later, the director filmed the detective drama Who Am I?.
 His first movie about space, Salyut 7 (2017), is based on real events that took place in the 1980s on the Soviet space station of the same name.

 In 2019, Shipenko directed the film Text based on the novel of the same name by Dmitry Glukhovsky.
 The film received wide attention due to an intimate scene featuring Ivan Yankovsky and Kristina Asmus.
 Glukhovsky said that, overall, he considered the adaptation to be very successful.
 Text received several awards, including winning in four categories at the Golden Eagle Awards.